supaglue-labs/supaglue/docs/docs/guides/pagination.md

 # Pagination

-Learn how to paginate the results of list endpoints.

-## Overview

 If there are too many records to be returned for an object in one request, you can divide them up into pages.
 This is done using the `cursor` and `page_size` query parameters:

 - `page_size`: specifies how many results to return per list request.